pelavarre/byoverbs/docs/turtling-in-the-python-terminal.md

 ### Draw famous Figures

-A popular way to draw Triangles inside Triangles is the way of the Sierpinski Triangles, also know as Sierpinski's Sieve or Gasket
+A popular way to draw Triangles inside Triangles is the way of the Sierpiński Triangles, also know as Sierpiński's Sieve or Gasket

     relaunch
     pu  setxy 170 -170  lt 90  pd
-    sierpinski 400
+    sierpiński 400

 To pack more Pixels into the same macOS Terminal Window, you can press